SkyrilHD/Dell-Exx50-Hackintosh/README.md

 - me (for wasting my time writing this and providing fixes)
 - acidanthera (for making an awesome bootloader)
-- adyrosebrigg (for help and testing USB and dimmed screen on Windows)
+- adyrosebrigg (for helping and testing USB issues and dimmed screen on Windows)
 - dortania (with their troubleshooting guide, I was able to fix sleep and root patches for GPU acceleration)
 - DrHurt (for supporting our ALPS Trackpad)
 - emrah7celik (for providing a guide on how to fix the glitches in macOS with pure UEFI)
 - Harvé (for suggesting to inject property in Clover)
-- hickorysb (for confirming the fix for glitches with Legacy Option ROMs)
+- hickorysb (for confirming the fix of glitches with Legacy Option ROMs)
 - zxystd (for fixing the Bluetooth issue and Intel WiFi card)

-All this was written on an E7250 with Ventura installed :D
+All this was written on an E7250 with Sonoma installed :D